keu/docs/software_versioned_docs/version-0.16/customize-image.md

 -rw-r--r--    1 astro    astro         2338 Dec 30 17:21 unittests.cfg
 ```

-> **Note:** The Astronomer Software CLI does _not_ currently support overrides to Environment Variables.
+> **Note:** The Astronomer CLI does _not_ currently support overrides to Environment Variables.
 For more information on how to set, configure and customize those values, refer to our ["Environment Variables" doc](environment-variables.md).

 ## Access to the Airflow CLI